-Ms. Petya Nestorova Executive Secretary of the Council of Europe Convention on Action against Trafficking in Human Beings Council of Europe Strasburg - FRANCE cc: Permanent Representation of Italy to the Council of Europe with reference to your letter dated December 15, 2023, I take this opportunity to thank you and the Group of Experts on Action against Trafficking in Human Beings (GRETA), on behalf of Italian Government, for the final Report concerning the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings (third evaluation round) and for your kind indications about final comments.
+Ms. Petya Nestorova Executive Secretary of the Council of Europe Convention on Action against Trafficking in Human Beings Council of Europe Strasburg - FRANCE with reference to your letter dated December 15, 2023, I take this opportunity to thank you and the Group of Experts on Action against Trafficking in Human Beings (GRETA), on behalf of Italian Government, for the final Report concerning the implementation of the Council of Europe Convention on Action against Trafficking in Human Beings (third evaluation round) and for your kind indications about final comments.